SamanthaHindle/preprint_JournalClub/README.md

 ## WELCOME to Preprint Journal Club for ALL!!!

 ### What are preprints?
-[Preprints](https://www.authorea.com/users/8850/articles/168656-what-is-a-preprint) are complete pieces of scientific work that have not yet been peer reviewed or published.
-A preprint is often the exact same manuscript that is submitted to a journal, is stored on a freely accessible public server, and is available to the whole web community within 1-2 days of submission.
+[Preprints](https://www.authorea.com/users/8850/articles/168656-what-is-a-preprint) are complete pieces of scientific work that have not yet been peer-reviewed or published.
+Preprint are often the same manuscripts that are submitted to a journal for peer review, but are stored on freely accessible public servers such that they become available to the whole web community within 1-2 days from submission.
+(To ensure your publisher of choice includes such policy in their copyright transfer agreement, check [here](http://www.sherpa.ac.uk/romeo/index.php).)

 Learn more about preprints:
 https://www.authorea.com/users/2/articles/169587-the-preprint-citation-bump